Akaten/gscatter-js/README.md

     }

     transfer.click = async function(){
-        // if doesn't unlock, it would display unlock prompt; if doesn't login, it would display authorize prompt; if already login, it would display operation confirm prompt gxc.transfer('toAccount', 'memo info', '1 GXC', true).then(trx => {
+        // On pc browser, if doesn't unlock, it would display unlock prompt; if doesn't login, it would display authorize prompt; if already login, it would display operation confirm prompt gxc.transfer('toAccount', 'memo info', '1 GXC', true).then(trx => {
                 console.log(`transfer success`, trx);
             }).catch(error => {